 Most healthcare systems have telehealth capabilities for scheduled patients but often struggle with telehealth solutions for unscheduled and acute care.
-Pulsara PATIENT provides a HIPAA-compliant solution for provider-to-patient or provider-to-provider live video calls, so your facility can convert unscheduled audio calls into billable telemedicine calls.
+Pulsara PATIENT provides a HIPAA-compliant solution for provider-to-patient or provider-to-provider live video calls—and even group video conferencing—so your facility can convert unscheduled audio calls into billable telemedicine calls.

 With Pulsara PATIENT, clinicians can even provide white-coat reassurance and counseling to family members who may be unable to be with their loved ones due to restrictive visitation policies.